andreasdominik/ADoSnipsQnD/docs/src/api/api.md

 In the QuickAndDirty framework, these functions are calling Eclipse `mosquitto_pub` and `mosquitto_sub`.
-However this first (and preliminary) implementation is surpriningly robust and easy to maintain - it seems there is no need to change.
+However this first (and preliminary) implementation is surpriningly robust and easy to maintain - there might be no need to change.

 ```@docs
 subscribeMQTT